-Please be advised that employees of Kaleidoscope are prohibited from accepting any employment from Monday - Friday, 8:00 am to 5:00 pm (while the preschool is offering its services) from a current family of Kaleidoscope.
-Be advised, that Kaleidoscope employees that babysit current students of Kaleidoscope while the preschool is open will be terminated as soon as the situation is discovered.
+Be advised that employees of Kaleidoscope are prohibited from accepting additional employment from Monday - Friday, 8:00 am to 6:00 pm (while the preschool is open).
+Kaleidoscope employees that babysit current students of Kaleidoscope while the preschool is open will be terminated as soon as the situation is discovered.